 No pause or lock feature for sprayer

 The Kohler Sous Pro-Style Sprayer Faucet is an all-around solid pick that gives you both a professional look and superior functionality.
-This type of faucet is known as a pre-rinse faucet because it features a high-arc spout with an exposed spring, making it durable and easy to use.
+This type of faucet is known as a "pre-rinse faucet," because it features a high-arc spout with an exposed spring, making it durable and easy to use.

 Pull-out sprayer with three functions

-Finish looks high-end
+Finish looks high-end and resists fingerprints

 Compatible with Amazon Alexa and Google Home